Who is this for?

 The RSF program requires eligible institutions to prepare institutional performance indicators for the upcoming year.
 For details please see U of T’s 2022-23 Research Support Fund – Institutional Performance Objectives.

 Additionally, the University is also responsible for reporting outcomes on a yearly basis.
-The UofT’s 2021-22 Research Support Fund – Institutional Performance Objectives, with outcomes reported, will be updated in September 2022 as part of the annual reporting process.
+Please see UofT’s 2021-22 Research Support Fund – Institutional Performance Objectives.

 The Incremental Project Grants (IPG) was introduced in 2018-2019 to provide eligible institutions with additional support for projects that focus on the following four IPG priority areas.

 - Information resources, including digital resources, open access and databases